Adam Cooper enters his 15th season as head coach for the Gaels in 2020 and is the most successful coach in program history.

-He is a 3-time WCC Coach of the Year, has led the Gaels to the best stretch of seasons in school history and owns the program's top marks for wins-per-season, overall and WCC winning percentage and conference victories.
-His teams have finished among the top half in the league standings in eight of the last nine years.
+He is a 4-time WCC Coach of the Year, has led the Gaels to the best stretch of seasons in school history and owns the program's top marks for wins-per-season, overall and WCC winning percentage and conference victories.
+His teams have finished among the top half in the league standings in nine of the last 10 years.

 The men's soccer team had one of the best campaigns in Saint Mary's athletics history in 2018 as they posted an 18-0-2 record and were the only Div.
 I team to go undefeated.
 The Gaels peaked as high as No. 4 in the United Soccer Coaches' poll and led the nation in goals scored and goals against average.
 SMC defeated three ranked teams during the season, including No. 24 Oregon State in the NCAA Tournament, and set a program record for goals in a game versus a DI opponent when they torched San Francisco, 8-0.